Claire Dean

 Try Ceviche

 If you’re a foodie, one of the unmissable things to do in Trujillo is sampling fresh ceviche.
-This local speciality made from fresh raw fish that has been deliciously cured in lemon juice is particularly good in Trujillo.
+This local specialty made from fresh raw fish that has been deliciously cured in lemon juice is particularly good in Trujillo.
 One of the best places to try it out is the very popular Mar Picante, a stylish yet local spot with a menu that will keep you wanting to come back for more.
 Try the mixto (mixed ceviche), which comes with fish, scallops, crabs and onions all marinated in lime juice and atop yucca and sweet potato.
 Make sure to arrive early as it’s always busy with hungry customers!

 Ceviche!